 This program is primarily targeted at supporting ideas for operational improvement from our unit managers, supervisors and their employees supporting or in close contact with our customers.

-All Campus Enterprises employees are eligible to submit ideas for consideration, including temporary and student employees.
+All Campus Enterprises employees are eligible to submit ideas for consideration, including temporary and student employees, in their capacity as employees.

 Good ideas can and do come from every level of the organization.
 GIF is designed to recognize that and provide opportunity to all staff to improve the work environment and our services to the university community.